einsoft/s3curity/README.md

 <!-- LICENSE -->

-## License
+## Licença

-Distributed under the project_license.
-See `LICENSE.txt` for more information.
+Distribuído com a licença Unlicense.
+Consulte `LICENSE.txt` para mais informações.

 <p align="right">(<a href="#readme-top">voltar ao topo ^</a>)</p>